epfl-ada/2020/Tutorials/00 - Intro to Tools/README.md

 # 00 - Intro to Tools

 This tutorial should get you up and running with your Python environment, plus give you the basics of Jupyter notebooks.
 Please complete part 1 before the exercise session on Friday, September 18.
-The OPTIONAL and UNGRADED homework 0 should be completed before the release of the NON-OPTIONAL homework 1 on Friday, October 2.

 ## Part 1: Setting up your environment